 First in the polls in the first round, but beaten in the end

 The recent polls (the link is in French) are suggesting that Marine Le Pen would finish on top of the first round of the election on the 23rd of April.
-This tendency is on for a moment now but the French system would force her to go through a second round that would, at the present time, stop her way to the Elysée.
+The French system would force her to go through a second round that would, at the present time, stop her way to the Elysée Palace.

 So far, she is likely to collect around 26% of the votes and face Emmanuel Macron who is tipped to collect between 20 and 22% of the papers.